Top Software Development Myths Busted

 Moreover, the software development cost can be significantly reduced if you choose to outsource your software development project to a developing nation like India.
 Don’t make the mistake of not going for software product development just because you think that software development is costly.

-On the contrary, the fact is that custom software development is not expensive in the long run, and there are many top software development companies that will build your software in a cost-effective manner.
+In truth, custom software development is not expensive in the long term, and there are many top software development businesses that will construct your program for a reasonable price.

 Myth #4: A bigger team means faster development

-A common myth surrounding software development is that in case you miss out on something in the planning phase, you can always add developers at a later stage to accelerate the process of software development.
+A frequent fallacy about software development is that if you forget anything during the planning stage, you can always add more developers later to speed up the process.

 Myth #5: You can easily add a new feature to your existing software